FascinatedTV/Meta-Tic-Tac-Toe/README.md

 - MonteCarlo: Implements Monte Carlo Tree Search for decision-making.
 The number of iterations and debug mode can be customized.

 ## Contact
-For further information or questions, please reach out to the repository owner or maintainer.
+For further information or questions, please reach out to the repository owner.

 Happy coding and enjoy playing Tic-Tac-Toe!